Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-chunk-array.md

 Inside the `chunkArray` function, we create a new results array and `while loop` over the input.
 We then push the amount of `chunk_size` into our result.

 Then we call the function passing it our two parameters.
-In this case, the result will have three arrays, two of 5000 records, and one with one record.
+In this case, the result will have three arrays, two of 5000 records and one with one record.

 You can view this in action on Codepen.